cslmath/champlainww.ca/docs/about/about-news.md

 ???+ info "January 2026 - System maintenance"

-    Planned maintenance of our WeBWorK system, including server maintenance and software upgrades will lead to the WeBWorK system being intermitently unavailable during the first two weeks of January, 2026.

-    Contact one of the WeBWorK adminstrators for more information.
+    The server the WeBWorK system runs on is upgraded to a new OS version.

 ??? info "August 18, 2024 - Upgrade to 2.18"